Slideshow image

 2 Comments

-Alan Davey almost 8 years ago
+Alan Davey over 8 years ago

 Great words Natalie reminding us of the importance of the metaphor 'the sun rising with healing in its wings' -- a picture of Gid's loving compassion that brings healing, comfort and hope to a broken and tired people.

-Mary Ann Blaksley almost 8 years ago
+Mary Ann Blaksley over 8 years ago

 Natalie, thank you so much for stirring up my faith, hope and confidence in this great God that we serve.
 Thank you as well Pastor Alan for sharing such a powerful and life-changing invitation for people of faith to examine their lives and come back to their "first love" or to stay of the faithful path.
 Creating a book of remembrance or journal is a powerful tool to reinforce the specific ways that God's faithfulness continues to be with us.